 Leith is the port area of Edinburgh which was founded at the mouth of the Water of Leith in the north of the city.
 After many years of control by Edinburgh, Leith became a separate burgh in 1833 but was subsequently merged again into Edinburgh in 1920.
 These are short routes all or part of which lies in Leith or EH6.
-All my routes can presently be found on my Rucksack Rosie profiles on Outdooractive and Viewranger,
+All my routes can presently be found on my Rucksack Rosie profile on Outdooractive.

 Leith Links Circular.
 Circular (3.2 miles / 5.2km)

 St Mark’s Park Circular.
 Circular (3.8 miles / 6.2km)